WHAT’S CAUSING ALL THIS DAMAGE IN MY ATTIC?

 When you go into your attic after months, or even years, of not needing to bring anything out of storage, it can be a shock to find your stored items in disarray when you finally do need to retrieve an item you haven’t used for a long time.
 Unfortunately, the damage and destruction you are now seeing in your attic space is most likely due to a rodent infestation.

-Rats and mice invade homes all year long but do infest homes more often during the fall and winter months as the weather grows colder.
 Finding rodents inside your attic is probably the last thing any homeowner wants to deal with this year.
 It is important to understand what to look for when identifying a rodent problem in your home.

 - The stench of urine and feces.
 Rat and mouse droppings are small, black, and thin, often scattered throughout the space they are infesting.